matt24smith/ecfuzz/readme.md

 3. measure code coverage as a set of code branches executed
 4. if a new branch is discovered by a mutation, add it to the corpus.
-  - 4b. compare the new branch coverage to existing corpus entries, and prune entries that are a subset of the newest coverage
+  - 4b. compare the new branch coverage to existing corpus entries, and prune entries with a coverage subset of the newest coverage

 ### Mutations